 Although it is a Business card many people have had success applying for and receiving the card simply by making themselves the ‘business entity’.
 This card comes with a 40,000 Membership Rewards point bonus after hitting a spend of $ 5,000 in the first three months.
 You can apply for this card here.
 The card has a $250 annual fee tied into it but this fee is waived in the first year.

 Related: Rewards Canada Business/Corporate Travel Rewards Credit Card Comparison

-This is the easiest card in the process as there is no minimum spend and This no foreign transaction fee card comes with a 30,000 Marriott Rewards point sign up bonus after your first purchase.
+This is the easiest card in the process as there is no minimum spend and this no foreign transaction fee card comes with a 30,000 Marriott Rewards point sign up bonus after your first purchase.
+The first year annual fee is also waived.
 You can apply for this card here.

 These 30,000 Marriott Rewards Points can then be transferred to Aeroplan or Avios at a 3:1 basis (30,000 Marriott Rewards Points = 10,000 Aeroplan Miles or Avios)

 Related: Chase Marriott Rewards Premier Visa Card Review

 You earn 40,000 points with the card with no annual fee after your first purchase You can apply for this card here.

 These 40,000 Best Western Rewards Points can then be transferred to Aeroplan or Avios at a 5:1 basis (40,000 Best Western Rewards Points = 8,000 Aeroplan Miles or Avios)